Oscar-nominated Golden Age actress Cara Williams has died aged 96 - ExBulletin

 “Not only was she a bubbly actress with impeccable comedic timing, she was also funny, over the top, warm and loving,” Jagoda told Variety in a statement.

-“She could make anyone laugh and smile if they were having a bad day.
-She was everything you could want from a mother and more.
-It is a sad loss to lose a woman in those days. amazing, ”she added.
+“She could make anyone laugh and smile if they were having a bad day.”
+She was everything one could want from a mother and more.
+It is a sad loss to lose a woman from this incredible time, ”she added.

 Born as Bernice Kamiat in Brooklyn, New York on June 29, 1925, Williams began working as an actress when she was a child.
 After her parents’ divorce, she moved to Hollywood with her mother and began attending Hollywood Professional School, giving vocal performances in cartoon shorts.
 At age 16, Williams was signed to 20th Century-Fox and began appearing in small, often unbilled roles in films such as “Wide Open Town”, “Happy Land” and “In the Meantime, Darling”.